How Pulling An All-Nighter Affects Your Brain

-When your body says, "sleep," but your anxiety says, "not until you finish this project," sometimes your mind gets the best of you.
+When your body says, "sleep," but your anxiety says, "not until you finish this last bit of work," sometimes your mind gets the best of you.
 The next thing you know, it's morning, and you've pulled an all-nighter.
 Whether you're a student, a busy parent, a burnt-out employee, or some combination of all of those things, chances are you've been in this situation.

 The morning after an all-nighter, you feel like a shell of yourself: it's harder to concentrate, make decisions, respond to impulses, and think creatively when you're sleep deprived.
 From a scientific standpoint, this all makes sense, because your body needs sleep to function, even down to a cellular level.